-INDUSTRY

-Strategies Actions

-Industry Identify areas for industrial expansion in proximity to townsites.
+Strategies Actions Industry Industry 1.
+Identify areas for industrial expansion in proximity to townsites.
+1. Consider the Future Industry / Mixed Business areas as shown on the Strategy Plans to be zoned 2.
 Promote the appropriate location of industrial development that supports strategic industry, general industry, and light/service industry sectors.
-Support the diversification of industrial services available within the Shire to assist in providing viable industrial land for expansion.
-Promote multiple users of infrastructure, services, and networks to minimise duplication and inefficiency.
-1. Consider the Future Industry / Mixed Business areas as shown on the Strategy Plans to be zoned 'Industrial Development' in the local planning scheme.
+'Industrial Development' in the local planning scheme.
 This zone will require the preparation of structure plan(s) to guide development and land use, drainage, movement network, and staging.
+3. Support the diversification of industrial services available within the Shire to assist in providing viable industrial land for expansion.
 2. Support heavy industry and general industry uses that are compatible with existing uses to be located within the ANSIA.
+4. Promote multiple users of infrastructure, services, and networks to minimise duplication and inefficiency.
 3. Promote the transition towards light industrial development along Beadon Creek Road where there is an interface to urban development.
-4. Allow light/service industry and mixed business development within the Onslow Airport Mixed Business Precinct.
+Allow light/service industry and mixed business development within the Onslow Airport Mixed Business Precinct.
+5. Investigate the viability for future expansion of light/service industrial and general industrial uses to the immediate south of the Onslow Airport Mixed Business Precinct.